junaid10521/assignment_backend/README.md

 2. Go to php/Dockerfile and replace the last two lines `you@example.com` and `Your Name` with your email and name for git configuration.

-3. Next run `docker-compose up -d --build` command.
+3. Next run `docker-compose up -d --build` command to download different docker images and run docker containers.

 4. Run `docker-compose exec php /bin/bash` to access php docker shell